It isn’t time that heals grief as much as the actions you take in the time you have.

 One off workshops:

 If you’d like a taster, I offer free introductory workshops on navigating loss and bereavement.
-This is likely to reframe how you see grief and offer practical insights as to how to better support yourself and others.
+This is likely to change how you understand grief and offer practical insights into how to better support yourself and others.

 How this is different from counselling and therapy